cloudoperators/juno/docs/decision_monorepo_tooling.md

 3. **Release Management:**

    - The [`changeset`](https://www.npmjs.com/package/@changesets/cli) CLI tool will be used to manage versioning and changelogs for packages within the monorepo.
-It will streamline the process of tracking changes, updating versions, and generating changelogs for releases.
+For more details check our: [Release Guidelines](releases_guidelines.md)